Best water filters for hard water: buyers guide

 1. Water2 inline under-sink filter

-What our customers like about it:
+What our customers like about Water2:

 You don’t need to change your tap — it works with the tap you already have.